 - Make sure Auto Reboot and F. Reset Time are checked and everything else is unchecked.
 Then load the files in their respective fields as shown below.

-Note: Don’t load the PIT file inside the firmware zip as it will re-partition the device which would be extremely unnecessary and an addition risk.
+Note: Don’t load the PIT file inside the firmware zip as it will re-partition the device which would be extremely unnecessary and additional risk.

 - Boot your device into download mode: